Abstract: Methods of physical education and development of children. Starting position

 It is very important for children to master the so-called “school”, the culture of movements.
 A significant role in solving this problem is played by choreography exercises, which include elements of classical dance.

-Outdoor switchgear complexes without objects for the in-line method of carrying out
+Outdoor switchgear complexes without items for the in-line method

-A set of exercises for students in grades IV-VI 1.
+A set of exercises for students of grades IV-VI 1.
 I. p. - o.
 With.
-1 - hands forward; 2 - arms to the sides; 3 - hands up and clap above the head; 4 - arcs bunk
+1 - hands forward; 2 - arms to the sides; 3 - hands up and clap above your head; 4 - arcs of planks

-Outdoor switchgear complexes without objects for the walk-through method
+Outdoor switchgear complexes without items for the walk-through method

-Complex for students of VIII-IX grades 1.I.p. - o.
+Complex for students of grades VIII-IX 1.I.p.-o.
 With.
-1-4 - three steps forward and put a foot; 5 - arches outward arms up, stand on toes; b - o.
+1-4 - three steps forward and put your foot down; 5 - arc your arms up, stand on your toes; b - o.
 With;

 Outdoor switchgear complexes using gymnastic benches

-For exercises, you must use stable benches.
-In the hall, they can be placed in various options.
-For example, along the hall in two rows of 2-3 benches in a row, parallel to one
+To carry out the exercises, you must use stable benches.
+They can be placed in different ways in the hall.
+For example, along the hall there are two rows of 2-3 benches in a row, parallel to one

 Shaping

-In recent years, we are increasingly meeting with the new word "shaping".
-What it is?
-First of all, this name new system classes aimed at correcting and maintaining a good figure, which during
+In recent years, we have increasingly come across the new word “shaping”.
+What is it?
+First of all it's the name new system classes aimed at correcting and maintaining a good figure, which in

 Hatha yoga

-gymnastics Indian yogis everyone has heard, meanwhile, the methodological literature on the use of the yoga system for health-improving and preventive purposes, until recently in our article
+Ogymnastics Indian yogis everyone has heard, meanwhile, methodological literature on the use of the yoga system for health-improving and preventive purposes until recently in our

 Hatha yoga exercises

-The first group Basic poses for complete rest.
-1. Pose of perfect rest (shavasana).
-This posture is very important for rest and relaxation, as the performance of any difficult asana
+First group Basic poses for complete rest.
+1. Ideal rest pose (shavasana).
+This pose is very important for rest and relaxation, as performing any difficult asana

 Stretching

-Familiarity with yoga asanas leads to the idea that its modernized exercises are largely used in stretching.
-Therefore, it is believed that the forerunners of modern stretching are poses
+Acquaintance with yoga asanas leads to the idea that its modernized exercises are largely used in stretching.
+Therefore, it is believed that the predecessors of modern stretching are poses

-The existing school of domestic gymnastics in health-improving, sports and applied areas was formed to a greater extent under the influence of European systems: German, Sokol Swedish and
+Established school national gymnastics health, sports and applied areas was formed to a greater extent under the influence of European systems: German, Sokol Swedish and

 Gymnastics for the eyes

-One of important tasks physical education of senior boys is the prevention of men's sexual health as a leading factor in the performance of fatherhood.
+One of important tasks physical education of high school boys is the prevention of sexual health of men as a leading factor in fulfilling the function of fatherhood.
 Lifespan

-1. From a sitting position, roll back and forth on your back.
-2. From the sitting position, roll back and roll forward to return to and.
-P.
+1. From a sitting tuck position, roll back and forth on your back.
+2. From a sitting tuck position, roll back and roll forward to return to i. p.

 1. Grouping from various and. p.
-2. From the stop, crouching roll back and roll forward sitting in a group.
+2. From an emphasis, crouching, roll back and roll forward, sitting in a tuck.

-Technique of execution.
-From the stop, crouching, holding the middle of the lower leg with your hands, roll back.
-At the end of the roll, touching the floor with the shoulder blades, put your hands on the lower back and straighten
+Execution technique: From a squat position, holding the middle of the shin with your hands, roll back.
+At the end of the roll, touching the floor with your shoulder blades, rest your hands on your lower back and straighten

 for boys

-1. From the stop, crouching somersault forward stand on the shoulder blades - 2.5 points.
-2. Roll forward into a sitting position with an inclination - 1.0 points.
-3. Somersault back at point-blank crouching - 2,
+1. From an emphasis position, squatting somersaults forward, standing on your shoulder blades - 2.5 points.
+2. Roll forward into a squat with an inclination - 1.0 point.
+3. Backward somersault, crouching - 2,

-1. Incorrect positioning of the head (not on the forehead, but on the crown of the head).
+1. Incorrect positioning of the head (not on the forehead, but on the crown).
 10*

-From three steps of the run, somersault forward with a jump
+From a three-step run-up, somersault forward with a jump

-Technique.
-A characteristic feature of the technique is the presence of a flight phase after a push with the legs, in an unsupported position the body is slightly bent at the hip joints.
+Technique of execution.
+A characteristic feature of the technique is the presence of a flight phase after a push with the legs; in an unsupported position, the body is slightly bent at the hip joints.
 After

-1. Swing one, push the other handstand with help.
-After entering the rack, the performer spreads his legs apart, and the insurer supports from the back with a grip of about
+1. Swing one, push the other, handstand with help.
+After entering the stance, the performer spreads his legs apart, and the belayer supports him from the back with a grip about

 Execution technique.
-From the stop, crouching legs at the width of the foot, shoulders slightly forward, group (frame 1); tilt your head forward, pushing off with your hands, quickly roll onto the shovels
+From a stand-up position, squat your feet at the width of your feet, shoulders slightly forward, group (frame 1); tilt your head forward, pushing off with your hands, quickly roll onto the shovel

 Swing one and push the other handstand

-Technique.
-From and. n. hands up with a wide step, tilt the body forward.
-Lean your hands on the floor shoulder-width apart, fingers apart (frames 1-2).
-With a swing of one and a push of another
+Execution technique.
+From and. with your arms up, tilt your torso forward with a wide step.
+Place your hands on the floor shoulder-width apart, fingers apart (frames 1-2).
+With a swing of one and a push of the other,

 Flip to the side

-Technique of execution.
-Standing facing forward in the direction of movement, with a wave of hands forward and upward, lunge with the right (frame 1); alternately leaning on your hands, with a turn to the right, go to the rack on
+Execution technique: Standing facing forward in the direction of movement, swinging your arms forward and upward, lunge with your right (frame 1); alternately leaning on your hands and turning to the right, come to a standing position

 Jumping over a short rope

-Learning to jump over a short rope is started after students have mastered jumping over a long rope.
-Sequence of learning.
+Learning to jump over a short rope begins after students have mastered jumping over a long rope.
+Sequence of training.
 1.Definition

-1. From a standing position on one leg, the other back on the toe, arms back, push one and swing the other with a simultaneous swing of the arms forward and up, jump and land in the floor position
+1. From a standing position on one leg, the other back on your toes, arms back, push one and swing the other while swinging your arms forward and up, jump and land in the floor position

-Having repeated the lead-up exercises studied earlier, begin to consolidate skills in jumping with a gradual increase in height to 80 cm.
-You must constantly demand from students soft and stable
+Having repeated the introductory exercises studied earlier, begin to consolidate skills in jumping with a gradual increase in height up to 80 cm.
+It is necessary to constantly demand from students soft and stable

 Landing

-Technique.
-Landing completes the jump and determines its quality as a whole.
-Landing on the toes of tense and straight legs, you must immediately lower yourself to the entire foot,
+Execution technique.
+Landing completes the jump and determines its overall quality.
+Having landed on the toes of tense and straight legs, you must immediately lower yourself onto your entire foot,

-Technique of execution.
-Run and push with legs - a single holistic action.
-The attack on the bridge is the link between them.
+Execution technique: Running up and kicking are a single integral action.
+The jump on the bridge is the link between them.
 The effectiveness of the push depends on the correct attack.

 1. Walking with a roll from the heel, rising high on the toes.
-2. Jumping legs together with support by hands on the rail of the gymnastic wall (projectile).
+2. Jumping legs together with hands supporting the bar of the gymnastic wall (apparatus).
 3. Jumps

 Typical mistakes.

-1. Insufficiently vigorous swing of the arms.
-2. Insufficient push with legs.
-Belay and help.
-Belay, standing in front and somewhat to the side, in the first hour
+1. Insufficiently energetic swing of arms.
+2. Insufficient leg drive.
+Insurance and assistance.
+Insure, standing in front and slightly to the side, in the first hour

 Typical mistakes.

 1. The back does not rise actively enough in the first half of the jump.
-2. Delay in crouching.
+2. Delay in squatting position.
 3. Incomplete extension in the hip joints or bent back

 Typical mistakes.

-1. Holding hands on the projectile.
+1. Hold hands on the apparatus.
 2. There is no extension of the body after pushing with the hands.
-3. The extension of the body is performed only by raising the shoulders, the legs are not retracted down and back
+3. Body extension is performed only by raising the shoulders, the legs are not pulled down and back

-1. Emphasis lying sideways on the floor and turning to point-blank lying.
-2. From the emphasis lying behind, legs on the bench, unbending at the hip joints and pushing with one hand, emphasis lying more
+1. Lying sideways on the floor and turning into a lying position.
+2. From the support position lying behind, legs on the bench, straightening at the hip joints and pushing off with one hand, support position lying down

 Technique completed

-When mastering the jump, you can use all the leading exercises that were used when learning to jump the legs apart over the goat in width, then repeat the following exercises: 1.
+When mastering the jump, you can use all the leading exercises that were used when learning to jump legs apart over a goat in width, then repeat the following exercises: 1.
 Jump

-1. Relatively low swing (after a push on the bridge, the legs do not rise above the body of the horse).
-2. Push with hands under you (instead of a stop push with your hands, you get a raking
+1. Relatively low swing (after pushing against the bridge, the legs do not rise higher than the horse’s body).
+2. Push with your hands under yourself (instead of a stopping push with your hands, you get a raking

-1. Jump in the way of "stepping" over the gymnastic bench.
-2. From sitting on a horse on the right thigh, lean your hands behind and, swinging your legs forward and right, jump off
+1. Jump using the “stepping over” method over a gymnastic bench.
+2. From the seat on the horse on the right hip, lean your hands behind you and, swinging your legs forward and to the right, jump off

-1. Perform an emphasis on the floor while crouching and an emphasis on your knees.
+1. Perform squatting and kneeling positions on the floor.
 2. The same, but on gymnastic benches placed parallel to each other.
-Pupils of 5-8 people you
+Students of 5-8 people you

-Technique.
-On the gymnastic wall, as well as on the gymnastic benches, climbing up and down is performed with the same name (Fig. 116, a) and different names.
+Execution technique.
+On the gymnastic wall, as well as on gymnastic benches, climbing up and down is performed with the same name (Fig. 116, a) and opposite

-1. Hang standing on bent arms (Fig. 120).
+1. Hanging while standing on bent arms (Fig. 120).
 Hold hands at shoulder level

 Visas (simple)

-1. Vis (Fig. 129).
+1. Hanging (Fig. 129).
 Arms, torso and legs form a straight line.
-In the hanging position, keep the body straight, the muscles of the shoulder girdle are moderately tense, the stomach is tucked up.
+In the hanging position, keep your body straight, the muscles of the shoulder girdle moderately tense, and your stomach tucked.
 Vna

-Rope climbing on bent arms with a cross leg grip
+Rope climbing on bent arms with cross leg grip

 Execution technique.
-Hanging on bent arms, bend your legs forward and grab the rope with your legs crosswise so that the outer side of the foot of one leg and inner side shin other
+Hanging on bent arms, bend your legs forward and grab the rope with your legs crossed so that the outer side of the foot of one leg and inner side other shins

 Rope climbing in three steps

 Technique of execution.
-The first technique is from a hanging position, bending your legs, pull your knees up to your chest and grab the rope with cross leg lifts and knees (Fig. 144, a, b); second reception - ra
+The first technique is from hanging while standing, bending your legs, pull your knees to your chest and grab the rope by lifting your legs crosswise and with your knees (Fig. 144, a, b); second appointment - ra

 Execution technique.
 In general, it is similar to the technique of climbing over a log 90 cm high (III class).
-However, from the stop, the re-remah should not be done point-blank outside, but immediately point-blank legs apart one
+However, from point-blank, the step-over should be done not point-blank outside, but straight to point-blank with one leg apart

 Overcoming obstacles